ibm-cloud-docs/Registry/ts_login_expire.md

 {: tsResolve}

 - Log in by using an IAM [API key](#x8051010){: term} because this key is not subject to the IAM session expiry, see [Using Docker to authenticate with an API key](/docs/Registry?topic=Registry-registry_access#registry_access_apikey_auth_docker).
 - Change the IAM login session limits to better suit your needs, see [Setting limits for login sessions](/docs/account?topic=account-iam-work-sessions).
-The longer you set the limits, the longer your {{site.data.keyword.registrylong_notm}} login lasts for.
+The longer you set the limits, the longer your {{site.data.keyword.registryshort_notm}} login lasts for.